 Derric Haynie, CEO, SplashOPM

 I recommend spending a good portion of your free time building a strong and loyal Instagram following.
-Take courses on Instagram marketing and find a couple of tools that work for you to speed up your posting frequency, reach, and growth rate (Onlypult and Instagress are two tools I use).
+Take courses on Instagram marketing and find a couple of tools that work for you to speed up your posting frequency, reach, and growth rate.

 Having a large Instagram following isn’t just about getting new business through Instagram, but serves as proof of concept to anyone considering your company.
 They may be people you met through another channel (such as through referral or an event).
 Consider dabbling in Instagram stories too, especially if you’ve got a fun and flirty side to your business.

 People typically look for a local photographer.
 So the best thing you can do is focus on your local market.

 Pack your calendar full of local events and start snapping photos like crazy.